 Note: An increase in an existing service-connected disability or the granting of individual unemployability of a previous rated condition does not entitle a veteran to this insurance.

-You can apply for basic S-DVI online through our Online Policy Access Page.
+You can apply for basic S-DVI using our our S-DVI Online Application.

 You can also download VA form 29-4364, Application for Service-Disabled Veterans Life Insurance, from our forms page.
 Be sure to also download VA Pamphlet 29-9 from this site for premiums rates and a description of the plans available.